zahoruiko/GardenCenter/README.md

 # Garden Center

 React JS + Node JS: Implementation of an educational project at the International tech school [Tel-Ran.de](https://tel-ran.de)
+The design of the site pages according to the design assignment is located [here](https://www.figma.com/file/yNWvXvjZC0t8d9yBOpeEPy/Garden?type=design&node-id=4743-1095&t=JkSgOidnPJLWZMmH-0).
 Additionally, the following features are implemented:
 - switching the language of the interface texts to English and German
 - switching between "light" and "dark" interface themes

 ## Launch preparation

 Clone the repository and run the `npm install` command in the "frontend" and "backend" folders to install the required modules

 ## Server start

-Open "backend" folder and run there the command `npm run dev`.
+Open "backend" folder and run there the command `npm start`.

 The server responds at [http://localhost:3333](http://localhost:3333)